Codearte/gradle-nexus-staging-plugin/README.md

 ## Tasks

-The plugin provides two main task:
+The plugin provides three main tasks:

  - `closeRepository` - closes open repository with uploaded artifacts.
 There should be just one open repository available in the staging profile
 (possible old/broken repositories can be dropped with Nexus GUI)